MiniMovers Storage Hints & Tips

 When it comes to professional storage, you have two choices – general storage or self/mini storage.

-There are two types of self storage companies within the industry – those with on site managers or those who use booking agents.
+There are two types of self-storage companies within the industry – those with on-site managers and those who use booking agents.

 What size unit do you need?
 Normally we can give you a rough idea when you are booking our services.
 A factor you should take into consideration is the length of time you are storing.
 If you are storing short-term (less than 3 months), then you should use a bigger unit, or if you are storing long-term (more than 3 months), it is cheaper for you to squeeze everything into a smaller unit.
 We have helped store thousands of people and very rarely have any problems.